-Years ago when I was guiding clients with my Russian friend Sasha Lebedev to the summit of Mount Elbrus during the ‘perestroika’ period after the breakdown of the Soviet Union the journey to the highest peak in Europe was quite an adventure.
+Years ago when I was guiding clients with my Russian friend Sasha Lebedev to climb Mount Elbrus during the ‘perestroika’ period after the breakdown of the Soviet Union the journey to the highest peak in Europe was quite an adventure.

 Even the drive to the Baksan Valley in a Russian jalopy fuelled by LPG that was stored in a tank on the back seat was a leap of faith as we emerged from the old rattling Aeroflot aeroplane (smoking and pets allowed) at Mineralnye Vody airport near the Caucasus Mountains.

 From the village in the valley with its massive grim Soviet hotels and breakfast ‘buffet’ of grechka (boiled buckwheat groats with salt), we first had to brave a cable car system built in the 1960s and supported on huge crumbling concrete pillars.

 The first stop was called ‘Mir’ after the illustrious Russian space programme, but there was nothing salubrious about the accommodation.
 We slept on the concrete floor in the windowless ‘station’ listening to the wind howling through the rusting metal cables.
 Later on a hut called ‘Old Vista’ was built here but this has now closed due to ‘ownership issues’.

 Then you had the choice of taking a chair lift to 3750 metres that often stopped for disconcertingly long periods of time, leaving you dangling in the cold gazing out at the Caucasus Mountains.
 The seats were plastic chairs screwed to a metal bar so you were completely alone, although you could shout across to the person behind or ahead to pass messages.
 It was vital to take your down jacket on this chair lift journey or better still, walk.